Seminar theatres sponsored by:

 2:30pm-2:45pm Career in Law and Business

 An interactive and engaging insight into studying law in the UK.
 This presentation will include a breakdown of what students should do to get onto a law degree and the subsequent steps required to become a solicitor or a barrister.
-This talk will also give an insight into the tasters that U Law can deliver within your schools and colleges.
+Zoe King, the Dean at University of Law Bristol Campus will also give an insight into the tasters that U Law can deliver within your schools and colleges.

 Organisation: The University of Law